-IDTechEx, a market intelligence company with nearly two decade’s worth of experience tracking the cutting-edge developments in science and technology, has expanded their expertise into the life sciences.
+IDTechEx, a market intelligence company with nearly two decades’ worth of experience tracking cutting-edge developments in science and technology, has expanded its expertise into the life sciences.

 - 3D bioprinting

 - Biosensors for point-of-care testing

 - Tissue engineering